 Motivated by her love of animals and the natural world, Potter used the money earned from her books to purchase land in the Lake District, including Hill Top farm in Near Sawrey, Cumbria.
 She lived in this area for the rest of her life.

-It was here Potter met her future husband William Heelis, a solicitor who helped her buy land in the area.
+It was here she met her future husband William Heelis, a solicitor who helped her buy land in the area.
 Married in 1913 when Potter was 46, the couple farmed sheep and shared a passion for the conservation of local land.
-Potter worked closely with the National Trust helping them manage and buy land with the proceeds of her work.
+She worked closely with the National Trust helping them manage and buy land with the proceeds of her work.
 Hardwicke Rawnsley, one of three founders of the National Trust, was a close friend.

 Potter's later life saw her depart from writing to focus on her work relating to land sustainability and conservation.
 She and William enjoyed thirty years of marriage living a simple life in Near Sawrey, uninterested in the trappings of wealth.